ofloveandhate/python_autograder/readme.md

   * `unit_test_results.csv`, for your viewing pleasure
   * `code_feedback_Section_X.md`.
   * two results folders
-  * The checkers which were executed.
+  * The unit tests which were executed.
   * The data files should probably also be in here.
 If not, then add code to `autograde.sh` to move them in.
 7. If satisfied, copy the feedback files to somewhere else or rename them, so that if you have to re-run the autograder, you won't lose your comments.
 8. Open the submissions folder with the code in a nice text editor.
 Open the feedback files in another.
 Grade as you will.